adamharrison/lite-xl-www/README.md

 For a more nitty-gritty experience, you can use the core method `raw`, which uses a stateless interface, and will return you the raw request of what you request, no redirection, decoding, or anything else.

+The only shared state present is the underlying queue that handles making the requests, and the SSL configuration.
+Everything else is stateless.

 ```lua
 local www = require "www"